rnag/rnag.github.io/_posts/2022-11-11-sick-from-vaccine.markdown

 So anyway, I logged in to my laptop, opened a new browser tab window to augment my already impressive list of browser tabs, and decided to surf StackOverflow for a while, searching for any recent updates or anywhere I could dip my head into the doorway and interject with a, “well, actually…” -- something like a Sheldon or "_Aha!_" moment, I guess.

 I didn’t have a whole lot of good fortune, so luckily at around this time I got pinged to help out with a work-related issue.
 I focused heads down and attentively was able to resolve it without much trouble.
-I remember the other guy who had contacted me in a group chat thanking me with a heartfelt thumbs up reaction on [Teams](https://www.microsoft.com/en-us/microsoft-teams).
+I remember the other guy who had contacted me in a group chat thanking me with a heartfelt thumbs up reaction on [Teams].
 Heck yeah bro, right back at ya.
 I'm glad to be of assistance, anytime and any place.
 Well, if I get pinged even off hours, I feel obligated to help out, long as it isn’t something that can wait or something my team members can’t assist with.

 I went out to brunch, at around 12, since I could feel my stomach about to throw up it’s arms like it was on a workman’s strike and start to rumble like a great "salt shaker" earthquake at any moment, telling me that I’ve put it on the sideline for way too long and it deserves a modicum of attention at least.